NataliaVES/bio-green/README.md

 # bio-green
 This is my first Responsive Landing web using Bootstrap and coded with HTML & CSS.
-I used variables, flex-box, background-clip, pseudo-classes, animaciones & media query. https://nataliaves.github.io/bio-green/
+I used colors variables, flex-box, background-clip, pseudo-classes (hover, focus, active, and first, last & nth-child...), animations & media query.
+Visited the site on:
+https://nataliaves.github.io/bio-green/